Dividend Investing in Australia: Full Guide (2025)

 5. Dividend Cover

-This is the number of times that earnings can cover dividends.
-It tells you how easily a company can afford to pay its dividends from its earnings.
-For example, if a company earns $2 per share and pays $1 per share in dividends, then its dividend cover is 2 ($2/$1).
-A higher dividend cover means a higher margin of safety and a lower risk of dividend cuts.
+For instance, if a company earns $2 per share and pays $1 in dividends, the dividend cover is 2.
+A higher dividend cover indicates a stronger safety margin and a lower risk of cutting dividends.

-Limitations of Dividend Cover: Dividend cover can be affected by non-cash items or one-off events that distort the earnings figure that is used to calculate the cover ratio.
-For example, depreciation, amortization, impairment charges, restructuring costs, legal settlements, tax credits, or gains/losses from asset sales can inflate or deflate the earnings per share figure that is used to measure the dividend cover ratio.
+Still, non-cash items or one-off events may distort the earnings figure used in the calculation.
+Items such as depreciation, amortisation, impairment charges, restructuring costs, legal settlements, tax credits, or gains and losses from asset sales can inflate or deflate earnings per share.

 💡